About materials

 Low stock quantity limits

 Each of your materials can be set with a low stock quantity limit for each material.
-If your stock level falls below the limit you have set, the material will be displayed as "low stock".
+If your stock level falls below your set limit, the material will be displayed as "low stock."

 Inventoriable materials